Dimencia/DU-Factory-Helper/README.md

 ### Setup Main Board

 On the main board, edit the lua and go into system -> start().
-At the top you'll see *CraftableItems = { "Square Carpet", "Freight Space Engine S" }*.
-Edit this to be a list of all the items you've setup on your slave boards.
+At the top you'll see *CraftableItems = { "Laser Thermic Ammo XS", "Laser Electromagnetic Ammo XS" }*.
+Edit this to be a list of all the items you've setup on your WorkerBoards.

 You also have *Description = ...*.
 This will be the title displayed on the screen

 ## Caveats

-If you have multiple assemblies crafting the same item, you must put them all on the same programming board.
+If you have multiple assemblies crafting the same item, you must put them all on the same WorkerBoard.
 Times should be calculated accordingly with multiple assemblies crafting.
 Times do not include any talents.

 ## Features